CloudReactor/cloudreactor-procwrapper/README.md

 If a Task is running in AWS Lambda, CloudReactor is able to run additional Task Executions after the first run of the function.

+If a Task is running in AWS EC2, the `execution_method_type` setting should be set to `AWS EC2` so that proc_wrapper can pull EC2 metadata and send it back to the Task Management server.
+Also, the `ec2` extra is required when installing the module.

-However, a Task may use the Unknown execution method if it is not running in AWS ECS, AWS Lambda, or AWS CodeBuild.
-If that is the case, CloudReactor won't be able to start the Task in the dashboard or as part of a Workflow, schedule the Task, or setup a service with the Task.
+If proc_wrapper cannot automatically detect the execution method type, it will mark the Task as using the Unknown execution method.
+If that is the case, CloudReactor won't be able to start the Task in the dashboard or as part of a
+Workflow, schedule the Task, or setup a service with the Task.
 But the advantage is that the Task code can be executed by any method available to you, such as bare metal servers, VM's, or Kubernetes.
 All Tasks in CloudReactor, regardless of execution method, have their history kept and are monitored.

-This module detects the execution method your Task is running with and sends that information to the Task Management server, provided you configure your Task to be auto-created.

 ### Passive Tasks